 Diet and Nutrition

-Feed your Japanese Spitz a high-quality dog food (ask your breeder or veterinarian for a recommendation) and be sure to portion out meals with a measuring cup or scale to avoid overfeeding.
+Feed your Japanese spitz a high-quality dog food (ask your breeder or veterinarian for a recommendation) and be sure to portion out meals with a measuring cup or scale to avoid overfeeding.
 Free feeding (leaving food out all day) can lead to weight gain; feeding scheduled meals twice a day is healthier.
-Being overweight can exacerbate joint issues like luxating patellas, and lead to other health problems like diabetes.
+Being overweight can exacerbate joint issues, and lead to other health problems like diabetes.

 Good apartment dog